 Solution 4: Check Apex Legends System Requirements

 Only when your PC meets the specific system requirements can Apex Legends runs well with no error on Windows 10.
-From the official data, your computer should meet the following minimal system requirements.
+From the official data, your computer should meet the minimal system requirements for Apex Legends.

 It is supposed to be at least on Windows 7 64-bit, have at least 8GB RAM and 22GB free hard drive space, and a CPU of Intel i5 3570K or some other graphic cards of same rate, a GPU advanced than AMD Radeon R9 290 or NVIDIA GeForce GTX 970.
 You can check your system properties by right click This PC on the Desktop.